pizzic/object_counter/README.md

 To start the webservice, run: `uvicorn main:app --reload`

+The service will be ready to receive requests on its endpoints.

 ##Accessing the endpoint

 There are three different endpoints which count different object classes: count_people, count_motorcycles, and count_dogs.